 07 of 16

-- Are capable of making loud "wheeking" noises, especially if they are looking for food.
-They are not really loud, but they are not as quiet as most of the other pets on this list.
+Guinea Pigs are social and easy to handle.
+They are capable of making loud "wheeking" noises, especially if they are looking for food.
+They are not always vocal, but they are not as quiet as most of the other pets on this list.

 08 of 16

 There are a wide variety of different reptiles you can adopt depending on space and your budget.
 Reptiles are typically not as socially responsive as mammals but can be a good choice for first-time pet owners and small spaces.